 - Supplemental leave is a leave available only for salaried employees in those limited or special cases when their job responsibilities require them to work substantially in excess of a standard work week.
-Supplemental leave is not intended to compensate salaried employees for extra hours worked. - 2.
-Salaried employees may be eligible to receive a maximum of ten days of supplemental leave per calendar year. - 3.
-Requests for supplemental leave shall be submitted in writing and include the number of requested days, and a description of the work performed and factors contributing to it being substantially in excess of standard work. - 4.
+Supplemental leave is prospective and is not intended to compensate salaried employees for extra hours previously worked.
+Determinations regarding eligibility for supplemental leave are within the sole discretion of the personnel identified in Section 4 below. - 2.
+Salaried employees may be eligible to receive a maximum of ten days of supplemental leave per calendar year. - Supervisors should recommend supplemental leave for qualifying employees to authorizers listed in section 4, below.
+Supplemental leave recommendations shall be submitted in writing and include the number of days a description of the work to be performed, and factors contributing to it being substantially in excess of standard work. - 4.
 Supplemental Leave may only be authorized as follows: - a.
 By the Chair of the Council for the chief officers and independent agency officers - b.
-By the appropriate chief officer for central and independent agency staff; and - c.
-By the appropriate Councilmember for district staff. - Supplemental leave shall be available for use immediately upon award and must be used within the calendar year.
+By the appropriate chief officer or independent agency officer for central and independent agency staff; and - c.
+By the appropriate Councilmember for district staff. - 5.
+Supplemental leave shall be available for use immediately upon award and must be used within the calendar year.
 Supplemental leave may not be rolled over beyond December 31 of the calendar year in which the award was made. - 6.
 Awards of supplemental leave may be used for any reason.

-7. Supplemental leave has no cash out value and may not be transferred or donated.
+7. Supplemental leave has no cash-out value and may not be transferred or donated.

 Additionally, supplemental leave must be used or forfeited prior to separation from employment or transfer to another agency, office or branch of King County government.